100 Mile SLO Swim Challenge (2019)

 Celebrate your successes.
 When Kara and I both hit our 50-mile (halfway mark) milestone we had a great celebration some friends and family on Pismo Beach.
 Kara even made some awesome gluten free dolphin cookies!!

-It is the start of November and we am very close to the 100-mile goal.
-As I have really committed to the goal and the process throughout this year swimming has become more part of me and truly enjoy and crave going to the pool.
-I am enjoying the journey and curiously the 100-mile goal is now just a milestone to me.
+I truly enjoy and crave going to the pool.
+I am enjoying the journey and curiously the 100-mile goal is now just a (yearly) milestone to me.